 Ms. Foundation for Women on Black Women’s Equal Pay Day

-Ms. Foundation spokespeople are available for interviews by phone or in-person from NYC.
+Ms. Foundation spokespeople are available for interviews by phone from NYC.
 To schedule, please contact Sunshine Sachs at MsFoundation@sunshinesachs.com.

 For 45 years, the Ms. Foundation for Women has worked to build women’s collective power in the U.S. to advance equity and justice for all.
 The Ms. Foundation invests in, and strengthens the capacity of women led movements to advance meaningful social, cultural, and economic change in the lives of women.
 With equity and inclusion as the cornerstones of true democracy, the Ms. Foundation works to create a world in which the worth and dignity of every person are valued, and power and possibility are not limited by gender, race, class, sexual orientation, gender identity, disability or age.